Afghanistan: Taliban hang bodies as warning in city of Herat, say reports

 The Taliban's notorious former head of religious police Mullah Nooruddin Turabi - now in charge of prisons - said on Thursday that extreme punishments such as executions and amputations would resume in Afghanistan as they were "necessary for security".

-In an interview with the Associated Press, he said these punishments may not be meted out in public, as they were under previous Taliban rule in the 1990s.
+In an interview with AP, he said these punishments may not be meted out in public, as they were under previous Taliban rule in the 1990s.
+Public executions were frequently held in Kabul's sports stadium or on the vast grounds of the Eid Gah mosque during the group's five year rule.

 But he dismissed outrage over their past public executions: "No-one will tell us what our laws should be."